MTstateIntroStats/IntroStatActivitiesHybrid/_book/06-A13-quantitative_theory.md

 \begin{center}\includegraphics[width=0.7\linewidth]{06-A13-quantitative_theory_files/figure-latex/unnamed-chunk-1-1} \end{center}

-* Highlight and run lines 17 - 18 to get the summary statistics for the variable Temp.
+* Highlight and run lines 17 - 18 to get the summary statistics for the variable `Temp`.

 ``` r